MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-may-2024.md

 - This update includes quarterly changes to the Windows Kernel Vulnerable Driver Blocklist file, `DriverSiPolicy.p7b`.
 It adds to the list of drivers that are at risk for Bring Your Own Vulnerable Driver (BYOVD) attacks.

 - This update addresses an issue that affects Trusted Platform Modules (TPM).
-On certain devices, they did not initialize correctly.
-Because of this, TPM-based scenarios stopped working.
+On certain devices, they do not initialize correctly.
+Because of this, TPM-based scenarios stop working.

 - This update addresses an issue that affects Active Directory.
 Bind requests to IPv6 addresses fail.
 This occurs when the requestor is not joined to a domain.

 - This update addresses an issue that might affect Virtual Secure Mode (VSM) scenarios.
 They might fail.
 These scenarios include VPN, Windows Hello, Credential Guard, and Key Guard.

-- This update addresses an issue that might affect domain controllers (DC).
+- This update addresses an issue that might affect domain controllers.
 NTLM authentication traffic might increase.

 - This update addresses a known issue that might cause your VPN connection to fail.
-This occurs after you install the update dated April 9, 2024, or later.
+This occurs after you install the update dated April 9, 2024 or later.

 For more information about security vulnerabilities, please refer to the [Security Update Guide](https://portal.msrc.microsoft.com/security-guidance) and the [May 2024 Security Updates](https://msrc.microsoft.com/update-guide/releaseNote/2024-May).